So, you're doing Dry January - congratulations! I've collated a some tips and tricks TO SUPPORT YOU THROUGH THE MONTH. Enjoy.

 - Podcasts.
 There are a tonne out there.
 My favourite is This Naked Mind, but if you type 'sober podcast' or 'alcohol podcast' into the search bar of your preferred podcast app, you'll find plenty of others.

 - On the morning after social events (where you might get a little FOMO by not drinking alcohol) plan something that you enjoy.
 My go to was breakfast with a friend, yoga, or even just a walk.
 Marvel at how great you feel and congratulate yourself for not drinking.
+Remember that you would be missing this beautiful opportunity if you were lying in bed with a hangover.

 But most of all, have FUN this month.
 Cherish your mornings.
 Marvel at how well you're sleeping.
 Find a friend to join you.
 You are doing a wonderful thing for your body and mind by giving it a break from the booze.